Below are 28 presentations from the Algal Feedstocks Technology Area presenting topics from algae technology to nutrient recycling.

-The algae courses has now been added to the academic section.
+The algae courses page has now been added to the academic section.
 This was a suggestion from one of the visitiors to the site, that I just expanded and added.
 I greatly appreciate any and all feedback.

-In putting together a list of courses that are available, I discovered a course assembled by Dr. David Hanson, Sarah Joyce, and Kathrin Spendier from the University of New Mexico.
+In putting together the list of courses that are available, I discovered a course assembled by Dr. David Hanson, Sarah Joyce, and Kathrin Spendier from the University of New Mexico.
 I encourage you to check it out - Algal biofues: a multidisciplinary approach.

 Review: Lipid productivity as a key characteristic for choosing algal species for biodiesel production